 At Tao we set about building the intent Sound System [iSS].
 This was a comprehensive audio framework and set of related technologies specifically suited to use on mobile.
 It included a mixer, modular synthesiser, midi synthesiser and a host of other things.
 One of the products that came out of this was Tao's APRE (Advanced Polyphone Ringone Engine), deployed with Tao's Java Engine.

 Following the completion of that work, and starting in 2004, we built the first version of SSEYO miniMIXA which went on to win the 2005 Interactive Entertainent BAFTA for Music.
 SSEYO miniMIXA V2 was released in 2006 and SSEYO miniMIXA V3 was due for release in 2007, but for the demise of Tao Group in June 2007.

 Before Tao Group's assets were sold we started Intermorphic to carry on our work on generative systems that we started with Koan.
-Noatikl is now the spiritual successor to Koan, and provides Koan users a bridge to an exciting future.
-The Noatikl engine also features in Mixtikl, our successor to miniMIXA.
+Noatikl became the spiritual successor to Koan and provided Koan users a bridge to an exciting future for generative musix, plus we created a new creative writing tool called Liptikl that used the 'cut-up technique'.
+The Noatikl engine also later featured in Mixtikl, the successor to miniMIXA.

 Since then we have continued innovating and forging a path forwards with software uses both generative and cut-up techniques and that benefits from all our past experience and learning.
 All our apps are now in process of being consolidated into one app brand, Wotja.